jaayperez/shopify-node-react-app/README.md

 # Shopify App with Node.js and React

-This is a functional Shopify App leveraging several frameworks, tools, and libraries that runs in the local development environment with the ability to read and write data.
-The App can also charge fees using the Billing API with webhooks, which will listen for relevant events that happen on the development store.
+This Shopify App creates discounts, reads product data, writes new price changes when discounts are applied and charges merchant fees with Shopify's Billing API.
+The functional app runs in the development environment and enables several frameworks, tools, and libraries with webhooks, which listens for relevant events that happen on the development store.

 ## Technologies
 **Built with**